 The process begins by placing dental implants, titanium posts, below the gum line.
 These posts mimic the tooth root.
 Full or partial dentures can then permanently attach to these supportive posts.
 Before you decide to undergo dental implant treatment, Dr. McIntosh and her team will evaluate your oral health to determine whether you’re a good candidate for the procedure.
 If you are, a trusted dental surgeon will place the implant posts.
 After this procedure, Dr. McIntosh will complete all of your follow up care appointments, create your dental prosthetic, and attach your full or partial denture to your implants.

 The innovative, state-of-the-art, All-on-4 dental implant treatment has made it possible for more patients than ever to complete their smile with an implant-retained full or partial denture.
 For patients who lack jawbone density, dental implant placement was considered much more difficult or impossible.
 All-on-4 uses the naturally higher bone density in the jawbone’s anterior region to provide support for an implant-retained denture.
 Like other implant-supported dentures, All-on-4 dentures are permanently attached, and provide superior comfort and security while chewing and speaking.

-Call about Keller Implant-Retained Dentures & Full or Partial Traditional Dentures
+Call about Fort Worth Implant-Retained Dentures & Full or Partial Traditional Dentures

-Are you getting your first dentures, replacing dentures that you’ve had for a long time, or interested in learning more about Keller implant-supported dentures?
+Are you getting your first dentures, replacing dentures that you’ve had for a long time, or interested in learning more about Fort Worth implant-supported dentures?
 Whatever your situation, Dr. McIntosh is happy to help.
 Call to reserve your tooth replacement consultation at Distinguished Dental.
-We are proud to offer restorative care with dentures to patients in and around the Keller area.
+We are proud to offer restorative care with dentures to patients in and around the Fort Worth area.